olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 ## Non-Technical

 * [Nakerah Podcast 01](https://nakerah.net/podcast/01-nakerah-podcast-amr-thabet-former-malware-researcher-at-symantec-founder-of-maltrak/)
-1. There is many ways to learn, if a road does not suite you change it
+1. There are many ways to learn if a road does not suit you change it
 2. failure at CTF != failure in CyberSecurity Field
 3. Branding Yourself is very important besides your technical skills
-4. You do not have to be a professional programmer do succed
+4. You do not have to be a professional programmer do succeed
-5. Having a mentor will save you alot of time and effort
+5. Having a mentor will save you a lot of time and effort
 6. Working on trending Projects, will make people know you better

 * [Nakerah Podcast 02](https://nakerah.net/podcast/02-ali-hadi-assistant-professor-at-champlain-college-author-of-elearnsecurity-digital-forensics-malware-analysis-courses/)

 1. Parents roles are important
 2. There is No 100% right path
-3. Continuity is must
+3. Continuity is a must
-4. It is not rule that foriegn people make best products
+4. It is not a rule that foreign people make the best products
 5. Humility is a beautiful thing, regardless of your status or age
 6. Reading and writing simple codes is Very important
-7. Community are important for improving skills and to be within Encouraging atmosphere
+7. Community are important for improving skills and to be within an Encouraging atmosphere
 8. If you want to be good at something, explain it to others
 9. Do not compare yourself to others, Just improve yourself
-10. Mention people who helps you is from high morals
+10. Mention people who help you is from high morals
 11. Helping others is very good even with a small piece of advice
-12. Accept knowledge from anyone regardless color, education
+12. Accept knowledge from anyone regardless of color, education
 13. Many people will doubt your abilities, ignore them
 14. If you want to create something, make it very well and with a Competitive advantage